Why are we here?

 Armed Conflict | Endemic/epidemic disease | Healthcare exclusion

-MSF also provides basic care for pregnant women and children under five years of age at the community health centre in the town.
+We also provide care for pregnant women and children under five at a health centre in town.

 We run a community-based healthcare programme in several nomadic sites in the surrounding district, to ensure that nomadic communities also have access to healthcare.

 The focus is on preventing, diagnosing and treating the most common diseases affecting pregnant women and children.
 We also support the referral of cases from the community to primary health centres.

 In April, when more than 700 sub-Saharan migrants expelled from Algeria passed through Gao city, we distributed around 500 hygiene kits and provided psychological assistance to 260 people.